 The key places to see in Istanbul

-This fantastic pass covers virtually every activity listed below and includes lots of options for skipping the queue!
+This fantastic pass covers virtually every activity listed below and includes lots of options for skipping the queue.
 Plus public transport and 4G wifi whilst you’re in Istanbul.

 It isn’t actually blue – it was named the Blue Mosque because of its beautiful interior tiles – but it is absolutely stunning.
 The Blue Mosque was built between 1603 and 1617 and is still a working mosque today.

 Hagia Sofya has had several lives.
 It began as an Orthodox Cathedral and was turned into a mosque.
-In 1935, Ataturk proclaimed it a museum – although it is still considered by many to be the second biggest cathedral in the world.
+In 1935, Ataturk proclaimed it a museum – although many still consider it the second biggest cathedral in the world.

 Both the Blue Mosque and Hagia Sofya are particularly stunning at sunset.
-I suggest gaining access to one of Istanbul’s many bars and restaurants with a terrace and a view and settling in for sunset!
+I suggest gaining access to one of Istanbul’s many bars and restaurants with a terrace and a view and settling in for sunset.

 From, of course, carpets to jewelry to lanterns to pajamas.
 It can be quite overwhelming.
-The market is 30,700 square metres and has 60 street and is a must in any Istanbul itinerary.
+The market is 30,700 square meters and has 60 streets and is a must in any Istanbul itinerary.

-My favourite shop in the Grand Bazaar is Jennifers’ Hamam.
-This beautiful store is filled with beautiful hammam towels, blankets, rugs, throws and all other soft items in soft colours.
+My favorite shop in the Grand Bazaar is Jennifers’ Hamam.
+This beautiful store is filled with beautiful hammam towels, blankets, rugs, throws and all other soft items in soft colors.
 (One challenge of the Grand Bazaar Istanbul is finding some simpler designs to suit Western tastes).

-Walkways and lights were installed in the 1990s and there is even a small cafe down in the cistern!
+No wonder it is called the Sunken Palace Cistern.
+Walkways and lights were installed in the 1990s and there is even a small cafe down in the cistern.

 7. Gulhane Park

 The park is most beautiful in the springtime when it explodes into color.
 Gulhane Park Istanbul contains several fountains, a couple of museums and a cafe with great views of the Bosphorus.

 8. Spice Bazaar

-It is filled with spices, dried fruit, cheese, seeds and all things tasty.
+It is filled with spices, dried fruit, cheese, seeds, and all things tasty.
 Hasirilar Cadesi is the main street of the Spice Bazaar and possibly the most photogenic.

 But the best thing to do is to head to the super cute Arnavutkoy area on the European side of the Bosphorus.
 This area is filled with wooden ottoman houses and seafood restaurants.

 10. Explore Istanbul’s hippest neighborhood Kadikoy-Moda

 The best way to experience this neighbourhood is to just wander around.
 Pop into Ciya Sofrasi for a meal while you’re there.
-And take the ferry over and back to get some great views of the Bosphorous!
+And take the ferry over and back to get some great views of the Bosphorous.